 How much do financial coaches cost or charge?

-Financial coach fees vary depending on who your coach is and what your particular needs are, but you can expect an upfront fee of around $1,000 for the initial meeting and implementation of the plan, and then monthly fees of around $250 going forward as needed, for whatever support you want and need as the plan is put into action.
+Financial coach fees vary depending on who your coach is and what your particular needs are.
+You can expect an upfront fee of around $1,000 for the initial meeting and implementation of the plan.
+Monthly fees can range around $250 going forward as needed, for whatever support you want and need as the plan is put into action.